Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AKS.MaintenanceWindow.md

 ## DESCRIPTION

 AKS clusters undergo periodic maintenance automatically to ensure your applications remains secure, stable, and up-to-date.
 This maintenance includes applying security updates, system upgrades, and software patches.

-There are two types of maintenance operations:

-- AKS-Initiated Maintenance: Weekly updates that keep your cluster equipped with the latest features and fixes, primarily targeting AKS-specific components.
-- User-Initiated Maintenance: Includes cluster auto-upgrades and automatic security updates for node operating systems (OS).
+During peak load times, AKS clusters or workloads may already be scaled to their configured maximums or under stress.
+As a result, rescheduling pods, or upgrading a node may take longer then normal.

+Maintainance configurations provide a best-effort option that allows you to schedule planned maintenance operations to a predefined window.
+This provides greater predictability over cluster operations so that maintenance during peak load times can be avoided when possible.
+Noting that some critical or urgent maintenance operations may be performed outside the configured maintenace window.

-Three schedule configuration types are available for customer-controlled maintenance:
+AKS provides three (3) schedule configuration types are available for customer-controlled maintenance:

-- `default` is a basic configuration for controlling AKS releases.
-The releases can take up to two weeks to roll out to all regions from the initial time of shipping, because of Azure safe deployment practices.
+- `default` is a basic configuration for controlling AKS weekly releases.
- - Maps to the `cluster auto-upgrade channel`, changing the default cadence in the channel.

-- `aksManagedAutoUpgradeSchedule` controls when to perform cluster upgrades scheduled by your designated auto-upgrade channel.
-You can configure more finely controlled cadence and recurrence settings with this configuration compared to the default configuration.
-  -  Maps to the `cluster auto-upgrade channel`, changing the default cadence in the channel.

-- `aksManagedAutoUpgradeSchedule` controls when to perform cluster upgrades scheduled by your designated auto-upgrade channel.
-You can configure more finely controlled cadence and recurrence settings with this configuration compared to the default configuration.
-  -  Maps to the `node OS auto-upgrade channel`, changing the default cadence in the channel.

-The recommended approach is to use `aksManagedAutoUpgradeSchedule` for all cluster upgrade scenarios and `aksManagedNodeOSUpgradeSchedule` for all node OS security patching scenarios.
+- `aksManagedAutoUpgradeSchedule` controls when to schedule AKS Kubernetes version upgrades.
+  This configuration affects the schedule for when cluster auto-upgrades are applied based on your configured channel.
+- `aksManagedNodeOSUpgradeSchedule` controls when to schedule AKS node OS upgrades.
+  This configuration affects the schedule for when AKS node OS auto-upgrades are applied based on your configured channel.

+To read more about automated maintenance operations in AKS see the reference links below.

 ## RECOMMENDATION